iesy-gmbh/meta-iesy-osm/README.md

 * poky

 You can choose between different Releases of the Yocto Project.
-Here you can get an overview, which Releases are currently supported by meta-iesy-osm: [https://github.com/iesy-gmbh/meta-iesy-osm/branches/all](https://github.com/iesy-gmbh/meta-iesy-osm/branches/all)
+Here you can get an overview, which Releases are currently supported: [https://github.com/iesy-gmbh/meta-iesy-osm/branches/all](https://github.com/iesy-gmbh/meta-iesy-osm/branches/all)

-In the following example version **dunfell** is used.
-If you want to use another Release instead, you need to replace "dunfell" with one of the other supported Releases in the commands below.
+In this example version `dunfell` is used.
+If you want to use another Release instead, you need to replace _dunfell_ with one of the other supported Releases in the commands below.

 First install the repo utility to get the FSL Community BSP:
 ```